-In this beginner tutorial we want to give you an insight how to create quickly a sectional drawing in Sketchup for your next and add some visual elements for e.g. a architecture presentation.
+In this beginner tutorial we want to give you an insight how to create quickly a architecture section drawing in Sketchup for your next and add some visual elements for e.g. a architecture presentation.
 We use a quite simple model here and go quickly through the steps to give you an idea about the general workflow.
-We also use and link to various of our free archi-viz graphics so do not miss to get through the steps and grow your own library of graphics for architecture visualization on the side Enjoy!
+We also use and link to various of our free archi-viz graphics so do not miss to get through the steps and grow your own library of graphics for architecture visualization on the side 🙂 Enjoy!

 So here is my cheat-sheet of creating a quick yet artistic sectional drawing in a real short time.

 - Raw .png vector images of the objects (Human figures, trees cars, kites)

 For this tutorial we also use the free textures from our Open ArchiVIZ Pack and other tonytextures ressources that are linked below.
 Grab the stuff for free for your next architecture visualization project or for this tutorial!

 First we need to import our 2d AutoCAD drawing to Sketchup.
 Follow these steps:

 2) Now extrude it accordingly to create your model.